quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**
 1. User <u>finds all todos (UC:10)</u>.
-2. User requests to mark a todo as not completed.
+2. User requests to mark a todo as not completed by index.
 3. TC marks the todo as not completed.
 4. TC displays a confirmation message.

 **Extensions**
 * 2a.
-The given name is invalid.
+The given todo index is not a positive integer.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given name is empty.
+The given todo index is out of range in the todo list.
     * 2b1.
 TC displays an error message.

-      Use case resumes from step 2.
+      Use case resumes at step 2.
 * 2c.
 The todo is not completed.
     * 2c1.
 TC displays an error message.